High sheriff

-England, Wales, and Northern Ireland
+England and Wales

-In England, Wales and Northern Ireland the high sheriff (or in the City of London the sheriffs) are theoretically the sovereign's judicial representative in the county, while the lord-lieutenant is the sovereign's personal and military representative.
-Their jurisdictions, the shrieval counties, are no longer conterminous with administrative areas, representing a mix between the ancient counties and more recent local authority areas.
+In England, Wales the high sheriff (or in the City of London the sheriffs) are theoretically the sovereign's judicial representative in the county, while the lord-lieutenant is the sovereign's personal and military representative.
+Their jurisdictions, the shrieval counties, are the ceremonial counties.
 The post contrasts with that of sheriff in Scotland, who is a judge sitting in a sheriff court.

 The word sheriff is a contraction of the term shire reeve.
 The term, from the Old English scīrgerefa, designated a royal official responsible for keeping the peace (a reeve) throughout a shire or county on behalf of the king.
 The term was preserved in England notwithstanding the Norman Conquest.

-The office of sheriff had its origins in the 10th century; the office reached the height of its power under the Norman kings.
+English historians have offered varying estimates as to when the office of the sheriff was established.
+According to historian George Molyneaux, "the late tenth century is a very plausible period for the introduction of sheriffs, especially in the south."
+The office reached the height of its power under the Norman kings.
 While the sheriffs originally had been men of great standing at court, the 13th century saw a process whereby the office devolved on significant men within each county, usually landowners.
 The Provisions of Oxford (1258) established a yearly tenure of office.
 The appointments and duties of the sheriffs in England and Wales were redefined by the Sheriffs Act 1887.
 Under the provisions of the Local Government Act 1972, on 1 April 1974, the office previously known as sheriff was retitled high sheriff.

 The serving high sheriff submits a list of names of possible future high sheriffs to a tribunal which chooses three names to put to the sovereign.
 The nomination is made on 12 November every year and the term of office runs from 25 March, Lady Day, which was the first day of the year until 1751.
 No person may be appointed twice in three years unless there is no other suitable person in the county.